How to Recover Files Lost by Ctrl + Z: 5 Proven Methods

 Then, let’s start to recover files lost by Ctrl+Z!
 There are 5 feasible ways.

 Step 1.
-Navigate to the folder where the files were previously located.
+Stay in the same folder where the files disappeared.

 Step 2.
 Press Ctrl + Y on your keyboard.